 Takeaway.com's performance, success and ability to fulfil its strategic objectives are substantially dependent on retaining its current executives, members of its management and key personnel, who are experienced in the markets and the businesses in which it operates.
 In particular, Takeaway.com is dependent on the skills and experience of Takeaway.com's founder and current Chief Executive Officer ("CEO"), Jitse Groen, who plays a key role in setting Takeaway.com's and, following the Combination, will play a key role in the Combined Group's strategic direction.
 But an unexpected departure of Takeaway.com's Chief Financial Officer ("CFO") and, following the Combination, the Combined Group's Co-Chief Operating Officer ("Co-COO"), Brent Wissink, or, following the Combination, of the Combined Group's Chief Financial Officer, Paul Harrison, or of Takeaway.com's Chief Operating Officer ("COO") and, following the Combination, the Combined Group's Co-Chief Operating Officer, Jörg Gerbig, could also have a material adverse effect on Takeaway.com and the Combined Group's business operations.
-Furthermore,

-Takeaway.com, Just Eat and the Combined Group's results of operations depend upon their personnel's experience with, and knowledge of, local markets, IT trends and their own IT systems.
+Furthermore, Takeaway.com, Just Eat and the Combined Group's results of operations depend upon their personnel's experience with, and knowledge of, local markets, IT trends and their own IT systems.

 Takeaway.com and Just Eat have benefited from retaining long-term committed management and, in case of local acquisitions, retaining and integrating talented and experienced local personnel.
-In order to promote the retention of selected senior Just Eat employees to support the opportunities created by the Combination, the Co-operation Agreement provided that, following the Effective Date and subject to any required approvals being obtained at the extraordinary general meeting of Shareholders to be convened for the purpose of considering, and if thought fit approving, the Takeaway.com Resolutions (as defined below) (including any subsequent extraordinary general meeting of Shareholders to consider the Takeaway.com Resolutions) (the "Takeaway.com EGM") in respect of the Proposed Managing Directors, the Company would grant to participants in the Just Eat Performance Share Plan (the "PSP") and the Just Eat Restricted Shares Plan (the "RSP") who held awards immediately prior to the date on which the Takeaway.com Offer becomes or is declared unconditional in all respects (if the Combination is implemented by way of an offer) (the "Offer Effective Date") or the date of the order of the Court sanctioning the Scheme under section 899 of the Companies Act 2006 (the "Scheme Court Order") (if the Combination is implemented by way of a scheme of arrangement) awards over Ordinary Shares equal to the market value on the Offer Effective Date or the Scheme Court Order (as applicable) of the Just Eat Shares under PSP or RSP awards granted on or after 1 January 2018 that were outstanding immediately prior to the Offer Effective Date or the Scheme Court Order (as applicable) and lapsed as a result of the Combination due to either time prorating or performance assessment.
-Such awards would replicate the vesting schedule of the original PSP/RSP awards and would vest subject to continued employment and, in respect of PSP/RSP awards which were granted subject to performance conditions, new performance conditions and such other terms as the Company may consider are equivalent to the terms of the original PSP/RSP awards.
+In order to promote the retention of selected senior Just Eat employees, the Company has agreed that, following the Effective Date and subject to any required approvals being obtained at the extraordinary general meeting of Shareholders to be convened for the purpose of considering, and if thought fit approving, the Takeaway.com Resolutions (as defined below) (including any subsequent extraordinary general meeting of Shareholders to consider the Takeaway.com Resolutions) (the "Takeaway.com EGM") in respect of the Proposed Managing Directors, it will grant to participants in the Just Eat Performance Share Plan (the "PSP") and the Just Eat Restricted Shares Plan (the "RSP") who held awards immediately prior to the order of the Court sanctioning the Scheme under section 899 of the Companies Act 2006 (the "Scheme Court Order"), awards over Ordinary Shares equal to the market value on the date of the Scheme Court Order of the Just Eat Shares under the PSP or RSP awards granted on or after 1 January 2018 that were outstanding immediately prior to the Scheme Court Order and lapsed as a result of the Combination.
+Such awards will replicate the vesting schedule of the original PSP/RSP awards and will vest subject to continued employment and, in respect of PSP/RSP awards which were granted subject to performance conditions, new performance conditions set by the Company.
 There can be no assurance that Takeaway.com and the Combined Group will be able to retain their executives, members of management and qualified personnel.
 The loss of their services could have a material adverse effect on Takeaway.com and the Combined Group's strategic goals, as well as on Takeaway.com and the Combined Group's business, results of operations, financial condition and prospects.